bliglesias/WashingtonStateElectricVehiclePop/README.md

 - **Insights:** Draw meaningful conclusions from the visualized data.

 ## Dataset
-The dataset used in this project is sourced from [source name].
-It contains information about [brief description of the dataset].
+The dataset used in this project is sourced from [data.wa.gov].
+It contains information about [ Battery Electric Vehicles (BEVs) and Plug-in Hybrid Electric Vehicles (PHEVs) that are currently registered through Washington State Department of Licensing (DOL).].

 ## Tools and Libraries
 - **Programming Language:** Python